Leadership Inspirations Activities

-- Give each person time to come up with an alliteration for their name (can be an adjective or verb) and a corresponding action to go along with it.
-For example: Running Riley, Jumping Jack, or Delightful Diana.
+- Give each participant time to come up with an alliterative action word for their name and a corresponding movement to go along with it.
+For example: Running Riley, Jumping Jack, or Diving Diana.

-- Then go around the circle and have each person introduce themselves and do their action.
+- Go around the circle and have each person introduce themselves and do their movement.

-- The whole group should say ‘Hi’ and repeat that person’s name and motion to help them remember!
+- The whole group should say “Hi“ and repeat that person’s name and movement to help them remember!